IsmaheneLarbi/snowcrash/level08/Resources/method.md

 ### ln -s ~/token /tmp/getflag && ./level08 /tmp/getflag

-## The program accept file and display token
+## The program accept file and displays the passeord of flag08
+su flag08
+then getflag